 General Tips for a Carer:

 - Try to encourage the person to use the toilet before getting dressed.

 - Try to follow the routine they are used to.
 They may prefer to put on all their underwear first or completely dress their top and then their bottom half.

 - If they resist your efforts to help, it may be better to leave them for a little while rather than cause distress.
 They may be more amenable if you try again a little later.

-- The person may not be able to tell you whether they are hot or cold.
+- The person may be unable to tell you whether they are hot or cold.
 Several layers of thin clothing may be better than one thick layer.
 You can then suggest removing one layer if it gets too warm.

 Incontinence occurs when someone loses control of their bladder (urinary incontinence) or their bowels (faecal incontinence).

 Among the conditions which may cause urinary incontinence are:

 - a urinary tract infection which usually responds well to medication